WootaMelon/G-Ride/README.md

 Installing Dependencies
 =======================
-The package.json for the backend and the react-native app are included In order to install the project dependencies, run npm install from the parent directory and in the react native app to install all required dependencies needed for the project. if running an ios application, make sure to run pod install inside the initialized project's ios folder.
+The package.json for the backend and the react-native app are included In order to install the project dependencies, run npm install from the parent directory and in the react native app directory (MotoApp) to install all required dependencies needed for the project. if running an ios application, make sure to run pod install inside the initialized project's ios folder.
 ******************************